Fonterra: DCD contamination

 In September 2012, traces of 2-Cyanoguanidine, a fertiliser commonly referred to as DCD that is used to slow down nitrate leaching, was found in some milk samples.
 Fonterra, Federated Farmers and the Government moved quickly to reassure the public and overseas buyers there was no risk to health.
 Fonterra has received praise for its handling of the DCD issue.
 The levels were very low and attempts were made to prevent the test results from being reported in the media.

 On 16 August 2013 a Sri Lankan court banned the sale and advertising of all Fonterra products in Sri Lanka.
 The health ministry has said tests by Sri Lanka's Industrial Technology Institute found DCD in some Fonterra powdered milks and it had ordered their recall.

 Botulism scare

-On 3 August 2013, authorities in New Zealand announced a global recall of up to 1,000 tonnes of dairy products after tests turned up a type of bacteria that could cause botulism.
+On 3 August 2013, authorities in New Zealand announced a global recall of up to 1,000 tonnes of dairy products after tests identified a type of bacteria that could cause botulism.
 Products included were infant formula, sports drinks, protein drinks and other beverages.
 The countries affected were New Zealand, China, Australia, Thailand, Malaysia, Vietnam, Sri Lanka and Saudi Arabia.

 Fonterra's head of its milk products business, Gary Romano, resigned over the scandal on 14 August 2013.

 In late August 2013 laboratory test results revealed that the bacteria found in the whey protein concentrate manufactured by Fonterra was not the botulism-causing Clostridium botulinum.